cghael/21_school_fillit/SOLUTION.md

 	........DD...DD.
 	.........DD...DD

 Now we cover all the rows in which the letter is in the same position as the row that we chose for the solution.
 We start from the first column A and go down.
-When we done with this column matrix will be look like
+When we done with this column, matrix start looks like

 	AA...A...A......
 	BBBB............ <- cover